Skip to main content

 }

-Index Prefix Rules:
+Index Prefix Rule:

-Assume creating a composite index: name + age + score
+Suppose we create a composite index: name + age + score

 Index PrefixSupported Query CombinationsQuery Example